Popeye the Sailor (film series): Music and theme song

-Popeye's signature theme song was composed by Sammy Lerner and premiered in the first Popeye cartoon in 1933 sung by Popeye himself.
+Popeye's signature theme song was composed by Sammy Lerner and premiered in the first Popeye cartoon in 1933, sung by Popeye himself.
 For the first few cartoons, the opening credits music consists of a short instrumental excerpt of "The Sailor's Hornpipe", a traditional sea shanty dating to no later than the 1700s, playing over the Paramount logo, followed by a vocal variation on Andrew B. Sterling and Charles B. Ward's "Strike Up the Band (Here Comes a Sailor)", substituting the words "for Popeye the Sailor" in the latter phrase.
 An instrumental of Popeye's theme replaced the latter beginning with the third short, "Blow Me Down!".

-Cartoon music historian Daniel Goldmark writes that Popeye is one of few cartoon characters of the time to have a theme; composer Carl Stalling, who worked at Disney and Warner Bros., and MGM's Scott Bradley disliked themes and phased them out quickly.
+Cartoon music historian Daniel Goldmark writes that Popeye is one of few cartoon characters of the time to have a theme; Disney/Warner Bros. composer Carl Stalling and MGM's Scott Bradley disliked using themes on a frequent basis and phased them out quickly, relegating there use almost always to title music.

-Winston Sharples and Sammy Timberg composed most of the music for the Popeye shorts.
+Sammy Timberg and Winston Sharples composed most of the music for the Popeye shorts.
 Timberg also composed the themes to the Fleischers' Betty Boop and Superman cartoons, but asked Lerner to write Popeye's theme song because he had a date that night.
+While Timberg often incorporate original music and creative orchestrations, Sharples' music focused more on repetitious melodies, often repeating a song associated to a specific character.
+For the Popeye shorts, Popeye's theme would often be repeated numerous times throughout the cartoon.